 We will now set up the transfer.
 We will be creating a new file called NEWCUST in MYLIB.
 Opening Data Transfer to IBM i and filling in the first screen looks similar to the following:

 Next, click on Details and fill in the desired options.
 After filling in the necessary options, the Details screen looks similar to the following:

 First, we clicked the check box to use the PC file description.
-This will transfer the file to the System i system using the FDF specified in the File name field.
+This will transfer the file to the IBM i system using the FDF specified in the File name field.
 You may have to manually specify the FDF because the default behavior of Data Transfer is to use the filename listed in the PC file name field from the first screen.
-After specifying the FDF, we changed the Create AS/400 object to Yes, Create file and member.
+After specifying the FDF, we changed the Create IBM i object to Yes, Create file and member.
 We did this because we are creating a new file.
-Because we are creating a new data file, we changed the OS/400 file type from Source (which would create a source physical file) to Data (which will create a data file).
-The System i system must know what fields to create in the new file and their specifications (how long and what type).
+Because we are creating a new data file, we changed the IBM i file type from Source (which would create a source physical file) to Data (which will create a data file).
+The IBM i system must know what fields to create in the new file and their specifications (how long and what type).
 This is specified with the Field reference file name.
 You will notice that the field reference file name is the same file we downloaded to create the FDF.
-Doing this assures us that the FDF and the new System i system file will match.
+Doing this assures us that the FDF and the new IBM i system file will match.

-Click OK, and then click Transfer Data to iSeries Server.
+Click OK, and then click Transfer Data to IBM i.
 The record count is shown followed by the Transfer statistics screen:

-We now have a new data file on the System i system that looks similar to the following:
+We now have a new data file on the IBM i system that looks similar to the following: